Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 I don’t think it’s over for the studios I touched on at the beginning of this article.
 I just think they and their publishers needed a bit of time to do some soul searching.
 Luckily, it seems like a lot of big publishers are coming back around to support teams and franchises that we’ve come to know and love over the past couple of decades.

-With Microsoft’s gargantuan investment in gaming studios, I hope their game output ramps up and becomes a AAA powerhouse alongside Playstation.
+With Microsoft’s gargantuan investment in gaming studios, I hope their game output ramps up and becomes a AAA powerhouse alongside PlayStation.

 EA hit a home run with Hazelight, and they seem to be trying to get Bioware and their other studios back on track and making titles that people have been asking for.